Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 A journey of thousands of miles begins with one step.
 And if you aim to reach Korean fluency.
 Then, studying the Korean alphabet — Hangul — can be your first effort.

-The TenguGo Hangul app can help you learn everything you need about the Korean writing system.
+The TenguGo Hangul app can help you learn everything about the Korean writing system.
 You can find everything from history to sound to various Hanguels like vowels, single, double, and strong consonants.

 This has quizzes, activities, and flashcards to teach about Korean characters.
 You can also use tables with Hangul lists, audio, and visuals to understand the correct mouth and tongue position.